California Psalms

 the central object in the country scenery

-held us, straightening its back, as we worked each other’s hair
+held us, keeping its back straight, as we twined each other’s hair

 in braids.